 When the barrier is healthy, skin appears smooth, soft, and plump.

 When the barrier is unhealthy, skin appears dry, rough, dull, and dehydrated.

-It’s important to keep a healthy balance of all 3 lipids in the skin, otherwise barrier recovery is delayed.
-No single lipid is more important than another, but a lacking balance of lipids can weaken our skin’s barrier.
+It’s important to keep a healthy balance of all 3 lipids in the skin, otherwise, barrier recovery is delayed.
+No single lipid is more important than another, but skin lacking in lipids can create a weakened barrier.
 Most facial oils don’t contain each lipid, focusing on fatty acids, causing damage to your skin in the long run.
-Long term barrier dysfunction causes inflammation, dehydration, and aging because the barrier can no longer repair its self.
+Long-term barrier dysfunction causes inflammation, dehydration, and aging because the barrier can no longer repair its self.